waggle-sensor/edge-plugins/plugin-training-fcn/tutorial.md

 3) Preparing Class List

 With the images,`class_names.list` is required.
-The list need to be stored in the same folder where the `images` and `gt_images` exist.
+The list need to be stored in the same folder where the `images` and `labels` exist.
 The `class_names.list` is the name of classes that the users target to train for.
 For example, to train a model for cloud segmentation, the `class_names.list` contiains:
 ```
 sky
 cloud